Bridgeport Water Quality at a Glance

 Smart Solutions for Safer Drinking Water:

-Bridgeport – Connecticut – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Bridgeport, Connecticut — Water Quality Report 2026: PFAS Testing, Disinfection Byproducts & Safety Across Your City

-Bridgeport sources its drinking water primarily from a system of eight surface water reservoirs (Aspetuck, Easton Lake, Far Mill, Hemlocks, Means Brook, Saugatuck, Trap Falls and West Pequonnock) located throughout the region, with additional supply from the Westport and Coleytown well fields.
+Bridgeport sources its drinking water primarily from a system of eight surface water reservoirs — Aspetuck, Easton Lake, Far Mill, Hemlocks, Means Brook, Saugatuck, Trap Falls, and West Pequonnock — located throughout the region, with additional supply from the Westport and Coleytown well fields.
 These diverse sources provide more than 95% of the water supply, with advanced treatment plants ensuring water meets federal and state quality standards.
-However, recent testing reveals significant concerns with disinfection byproducts including trihalomethanes at 349 times above health guidelines and haloacetic acids at 968 times above safe levels, plus detection of PFAS “forever chemicals” including PFOA at 18 times health guidelines and chromium-6 at 2.5 times health guidelines, highlighting the need for enhanced treatment technologies and ongoing monitoring.
+However, testing continues to reveal significant concerns through 2026: disinfection byproducts including trihalomethanes at 349 times above health guidelines and haloacetic acids at 968 times above safe levels, plus PFAS “forever chemicals” including PFOA at 18 times health guidelines, and chromium-6 at 2.5 times health guidelines — highlighting the need for enhanced treatment and continued resident vigilance.

 Latest Testing Results

-• Federal Compliance Status: Aquarion Water Company maintains compliance with EPA and Connecticut drinking water standards, though third-party testing shows significant exceedances of health guidelines for multiple contaminants including disinfection byproducts and PFAS compounds.
+• Federal Compliance Status: Aquarion Water Company maintains compliance with EPA and Connecticut drinking water standards.
+However, third-party testing shows significant exceedances of health-based guidelines for multiple contaminants, including disinfection byproducts and PFAS compounds, even while remaining within legal thresholds.

-• Testing Scope: Aquarion conducts extensive water quality testing across the Greater Bridgeport System, including comprehensive monitoring at treatment facilities and throughout the distribution network serving 373,800 residents.
+• Testing Scope: Aquarion conducts extensive water quality testing across the Greater Bridgeport System, with comprehensive monitoring at treatment facilities and throughout the distribution network serving 373,800 residents.
+Results are published annually in Consumer Confidence Reports.

-• Water Quality Concerns: Recent Environmental Working Group data shows Bridgeport’s water contains 14 contaminants exceeding health guidelines, including total trihalomethanes at 349 times above safe levels and haloacetic acids at 968 times above health guidelines.
+• Water Quality Concerns: Environmental Working Group data shows Bridgeport’s water contains 14 contaminants exceeding health guidelines, including total trihalomethanes at 349 times above safe levels and haloacetic acids at 968 times above health guidelines.
+Bookmark our live boil water advisory tracker for any emergency notices affecting Bridgeport.

 Water Sources

-• Eight Reservoir System: Primary supply from Aspetuck, Easton Lake, Far Mill, Hemlocks, Means Brook, Saugatuck, Trap Falls and West Pequonnock reservoirs, providing more than 95% of the 44 million gallons produced daily.
+• Eight Reservoir System: Primary supply from Aspetuck, Easton Lake, Far Mill, Hemlocks, Means Brook, Saugatuck, Trap Falls, and West Pequonnock reservoirs, providing more than 95% of the 44 million gallons produced daily — a diverse multi-source system that provides redundancy and resilience.

 • Well Field Sources: Secondary supply from Aquarion’s Westport and Coleytown well fields, providing additional supply security and system redundancy during drought or emergency conditions.

-• Watershed Protection: Comprehensive land conservation and watershed management program including multiple reservoirs and source protection measures to safeguard water quality across the service area.
+• Watershed Protection: Comprehensive land conservation and watershed management programme, including multiple reservoir protection zones and source protection measures to safeguard water quality across the service area.
+Despite these efforts, PFAS contamination continues to be detected at health-relevant levels.

 Advanced Treatment Technology

-• Treatment Infrastructure: Multiple water treatment plants throughout the system utilize multi-barrier approaches including coagulation, flocculation, sedimentation, filtration, and disinfection with monitoring systems throughout the network.
+• Treatment Infrastructure: Multiple water treatment plants throughout the system utilise multi-barrier approaches including coagulation, flocculation, sedimentation, filtration, and disinfection, with monitoring systems throughout the network.

-• Distribution Infrastructure: Over 3,000 miles of distribution lines supported by numerous pump stations and water storage tanks, with monitoring technology throughout the network.
+• Distribution Infrastructure: Over 3,000 miles of distribution lines supported by numerous pump stations and water storage tanks, with monitoring technology deployed throughout the network to detect quality and pressure issues rapidly.

 Infrastructure Modernization

-• System Improvements: Ongoing infrastructure investments focusing on treatment plant upgrades, distribution system improvements, and smart water management technologies to enhance reliability and efficiency.
+• System Improvements: Ongoing infrastructure investments focus on treatment plant upgrades, distribution system improvements, and smart water management technologies to enhance reliability and efficiency across the Fairfield County service area.

-• Wastewater Infrastructure: Bridgeport Water Pollution Control Authority received $1.5 million federal funding in 2024 for wastewater treatment facility upgrades, with construction beginning in 2025 to address aging infrastructure.
+• Wastewater Infrastructure: Bridgeport’s Water Pollution Control Authority received $1.5 million in federal funding for wastewater treatment facility upgrades, with construction phases progressing to address ageing infrastructure that can affect source water quality.

-• Rate Management: Bridgeport achieved first-ever water rate decrease for 2024-2025, with average single-family homes saving approximately $35 annually due to operational efficiencies under new third-party operator Inframark.
+• Rate Management: Bridgeport achieved a first-ever water rate decrease in 2024–2025, with average single-family homes saving approximately $35 annually due to operational efficiencies under third-party operator Inframark — demonstrating that cost reduction and service quality can go hand in hand.

 Customer Protection Initiatives

-Aquarion Water Company provides extensive customer support through various programs, including the Low Income Rate Assistance Program (LIRAP) offering 15% bill discounts for eligible Connecticut residents and flexible payment plans for managing past-due balances.
-Educational outreach helps residents understand water quality, conservation practices, and emerging contaminant issues like PFAS.
+Aquarion Water Company provides extensive customer support through various programmes, including the Low Income Rate Assistance Program (LIRAP) offering 15% bill discounts for eligible Connecticut residents, and flexible payment plans for managing past-due balances.
+Educational outreach helps residents understand water quality, conservation practices, and emerging contaminant issues such as PFAS.
 While Aquarion’s water meets federal standards, independent testing reveals significant concerns with disinfection byproducts and PFAS detection that exceed health-based guidelines.
-The utility is preparing for new federal PFAS regulations taking effect 2027-2029 and investing in treatment technologies to address these emerging contaminant challenges while maintaining safe, reliable drinking water service.
+The utility is preparing for new federal PFAS regulations, with compliance deadlines of 2027–2029, and investing in treatment technologies to address these challenges.
+Residents seeking filtration guidance can visit our water filter solutions guide for options suited to Bridgeport’s specific contamination profile.

 Recommendations for Bridgeport Residents